• Skip to primary navigation

 Instructions

-• In a blender or a food processor, add all ingredients except for oil.
+• In a food processor, add all ingredients except for oil.
 Blend just until mixed together and slightly foamy.

 1 egg, 5 teaspoons white wine vinegar, 1 Tablespoon sugar, ¼ teaspoon salt, ¼ teaspoon lemon juice, ¼ teaspoon dry mustard, ¼ teaspoon paprika

-• With blender or food processor running, slowly pour oil through lid.
-Pour a slow steady stream of oil.
-This will allow the ingredients to emulsify.
+• With food processor running, slowly pour oil through lid.
+I take a full minute to slowly pour the oil in.
+This will allow the ingredients to emulsify and thicken.

 • Store in a glass jar with a lid in the refrigerator for up to two weeks.